Kris Carr

 • Trail mix

-Just make sure you find balance between processed foods and whole foods (and don’t feel guilt about eating your favorite breakfast cereal with non-dairy milk).
+Shoot for minimally processed when you can!
+It’s all about finding a balance between processed foods and whole foods (and don’t feel guilty about eating your favorite breakfast cereals with plant-based milks).

-I hope these ideas from my fridge give you more ways to enjoy plants and nourish your fantastic self.
-The only question is… what will YOU cook with all of these amazing ingredients?
-Whatever it is, I sure hope you invite me over for dinner! 😉
+I hope these ideas from my fridge and pantry give you more ways to enjoy plants and nourish your fantastic self.
+And don’t get me started on all the health benefits of vegan living.
+The only question is… what will YOU cook once you pick a few of these amazing ingredients?
+Whatever it is, I sure hope you invite me over for dinner!

 Peace & fresh foods,